COSC3020/detecting-cycles-noahvogt1/README.md

 # Detecting Cycles in Graphs
+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

+No outside help was used for this program.
+Other than copying some code from the graph search because I realized that the two could be solved similarly

 Kruskal's Algorithm adds edges to the minimum spanning tree, unless they would add a cycle.
 In the lectures, we did not talk about how to do this -- you're